 As a DJ, I was surprised how behind the Norwegian record stores were regarding new, trending music and saw a business opportunity.
 I got in contact with a wholesaler in Manchester called Streetbeat and started importing 12” singles.
 These were pretty much non-existent in Tromsø.
 Streetbeat had all the latest stuff such as Depeche Mode, Human League, Japan, Scritti Politti, Duran Duran and Frankie Goes to Hollywood plus the latest remixes.
 Some albums were released earlier in other countries (e.g. The Smiths, The Cure, Yello), so I imported these as well.
 I also imported ADDA DJ cases for the DJs, all of whom used to get their vinyl from me.
 At Rocky’s, Per was a regular customer, as was Rune.

-What radio station/shows were people listening to?
+What radio stations and shows were people listening to?

 Pretty much the only radio station at the time was Radio Luxembourg.
 I did a couple of gigs with Tony Prince & Mark Wesley from the station while in Denmark.
 Student radio took off and I had a two hour Saturday show for a called Rocky Radio to help promote my shop; Rocky Platebar (Records).